 Who You Need on Your Nonprofit Board

-“If you want to succeed at social entrepreneurship, or in the for-profit side, you are going to have to build out a strong board,” said Tom Fry, managing director of the Draper Richards Kaplan Foundation at a 2016 Collaborative panel discussion.
+“If you want to succeed at social entrepreneurship, or in the for-profit side, you are going to have to build out a strong board,” said Tom Fry, managing director of the Draper Richards Kaplan Foundation.
 An investor in young social enterprises and nonprofits, Draper Richards Kaplan helps social impact organizations grow, assemble a board of experienced experts, and secure later-stage funding.

-Read on to learn why the right board is so instrumental and how you can build your ideal board, whether you’re starting from scratch or revamping an existing group.
+Read on to learn why the right board is so instrumental and how you can build your ideal board, what members of the board are needed for a nonprofit organization, and how to define board positions, whether you’re starting from scratch or revamping an existing group.

-Consider the saying about missing the forest for the trees.
-It means that when you focus on the small parts of something, you may not take in the bigger picture.
+When you focus on the small parts of something, you may not take in the bigger picture.
+Consider a forest with many smaller trees.
 Your staff has to spend most of their time focused on the trees.
 Your board of directors, however, takes a higher-level view to make sure you’re headed in the right direction.
-For example, while your programs staff are on the ground taking care of day-to-day operations, the board shapes your strategy and might steer your programs toward different approaches to the problem.
+For example, while your program’s staff are on the ground taking care of day-to-day operations, the board responsibilities shape your strategy and might steer your programs toward different approaches to the problem.

 This need for long-term, big picture thinking and execution is why many organizations recruit a board of directors with significant experience and accomplishments in business and philanthropy.
-Board members also often have experience generating financial support, as this is a very important task they take on for the nonprofit.
-Although the director of development will lead many fundraising initiatives, nonprofit board members are expected to use their professional network and sometimes their personal wealth to help the nonprofit meet its financial goals.
+Members also often have experience generating financial support, as this is a very important task they take on for the nonprofit.
+Although the director of development will lead many fundraising initiatives, each member is expected to use their professional network and sometimes their personal wealth to help the nonprofit meet its financial goals.

 Build the Right Board

-While having a board is a basic requirement for any nonprofit, all boards are not created equal.
-A strong board can make your organization more sustainable and successful in achieving your mission.
+While having a board is a basic requirement for the nonprofit sector, all boards are not created equal.
+A strong board can make the activities of the organization more sustainable and successful in achieving your mission.
 As such, it is worth investing time and research to recruit the right people to guide your social impact organization.

-In fact, when the Draper Richards Kaplan Foundation asked their grantees what the most helpful aspect of their partnership was, they pointed to the foundation’s assistance in building out the board.
+In fact, when the Draper Richards Kaplan Foundation asked their grantees what the most helpful aspect of their partnership was, they pointed to the foundation’s assistance in building out the entire board.
 The team at Draper Richards Kaplan helps grantees create a “board map,” explained Tom Fry.
-This exercise outlines the roles to be filled and the kinds of advisors that would be most effective.
+This exercise outlines the roles of the board to be filled and the kinds of advisors that would be most effective.

-For example, Fry believes that nonprofit CEOs should make sure they have a “later-stage entrepreneur” on their board, as this person can serve as a thought-partner and thought-leader for their own professional development.
+Fry believes that nonprofit CEOs should make sure they have a “later-stage entrepreneur” on their board, as this person can serve as a thought partner and thought leader for their own professional development.
 He also advises that nonprofits have a “strategy consultant,” or “somebody that can help you think about developing the strategic plan that you’re going to need to attract later-stage funding.”

-When a baseball coach looks for players, he doesn’t just pick anyone who runs fast or throws the ball hard.
-While these general skills are important, the coach ultimately needs to fill a roster: he needs a pitcher, a catcher, a short stop, outfielders, and the rest.
+When a baseball coach looks for players, he or she doesn’t just pick anyone who runs fast or throws the ball hard.
+While these general skills are important, the coach ultimately needs to fill a roster: a pitcher, a catcher, a shortstop, outfielders, and the rest.

-As you search for all-star board members, it’s important to define the roles you need them to play.
+As you search for new board members or staff members, it’s important to define the important roles you need them to play.
 For example, you will likely need some people with the connections and skills to facilitate fundraising and sponsorship opportunities.
 But, depending on your cause, you may also need someone with a keen understanding of government processes or an education or research expert.

 Ask what connections, resources, and skills you need from your board and create different roles to fill.
 To ensure candidates are prepared to take on these duties, define a job description and circulate it in your community.